Consolidated Accounts, Done Right for UK Groups

 • Group tax planned, not just reported

-We do not stop at presentation.
+We do not stop at group reporting.
 We look across the group for opportunities, surrendering losses via group relief, claiming the £10,500 Employment Allowance in eligible employing companies, and timing dividends with the 10.75%, 35.75% and 39.35% dividend tax rates in mind for owner-directors.

 • Works with your existing software

 Each subsidiary can stay on Xero, QuickBooks, FreeAgent or Sage.
-We pull the figures from whatever the group already uses and build the consolidation on top, so you do not have to migrate every company onto one system to get clean group accounts.
+We pull the figures from whatever the group already uses and build the consolidation on top with proper financial consolidation software, rather than the manual spreadsheets that cause most reconciliation errors, so you do not have to migrate every company onto one system to get clean group accounts.

 • Clarity on exemptions, in writing

-We tell you plainly whether you must consolidate, whether the small-group and audit exemptions apply, and what filing each entity needs, with the reasoning documented, so your decisions stand up if Companies House or HMRC ever ask.
+We tell you plainly whether you must consolidate, whether the small-group and audit exemptions apply, and whether any subsidiary can be excluded from consolidation under section 405, for example where its inclusion is not material, where there are severe long-term restrictions on control, or where it is held exclusively for resale.
+Every conclusion is documented, so your decisions stand up if Companies House or HMRC ever ask.

 How we deliver